AcubeSAT/obc-software/README.md

 # OBC Software Repository

 In this repository is where all of the OBC Software is housed.
-This Software is the code that will end up on the satelite.
+This is the final version that will be used on the satelite.